anuja01/ReactInterviewQnA/RandomQuestions.md

    }
    ```
 3. Why <b>binding</b> is necessary JSX callbacks and what are the available options?
-   In Javascript clas methods are not bound by default (`this.` means lexical scope)
+   In Javascript class methods are not bound by default (`this.` means lexical scope)
    >available options
    i. explicit binding using `bind` in constructor
    ```javascript